-10 Shockingly revolting things that are allowed in your food legally
+10 Shocking things that are allowed in your food

 We’ve all heard the tales of disgusting things being found in food.
-Some of them become urban legends, like the woman who bit into her burger and discovered a half cooked rat.
-You might be shocked to learn, though, that not only are maggots, faeces, and rodent hair, quite commonly present in the food we eat, they are legally allowed to be there in many countries.
-Food standards agencies around the world, including the American FDA, accept that some contamination of food is an inevitable consequence of mass production and distribution.
-If you want to lose some weight, then this is the article for you, because some of the things that are allowed in food are truly disgusting.
-So, put down your lunch, because here are ten of the revolting things that are legally allowed in your food.
+Some of them become urban legends, like the woman who bit into her sandwich and discovered a half cooked rat.
+You might be shocked to learn, though, that not only are maggots, faeces, and rodent hair, quite commonly present the food we eat, they are also allowed to be there.
+Food standards agencies’ around the world, accept that some contamination of food is an inevitable consequence of mass production and distribution.
+If you want to lose some weight, then this is the article for you, because some of the things that are allowed in food are truly disturbing.
+So, put down your lunch, because here are ten of the revolting things that can be allowed in your food.

 1. Rodent hair

 If you think that finding a human hair in your soup us bad, how do you feel about knowing that there are rat hairs in your peanut butter?
 It’s true!
-The FDA doesn’t ban rodent hairs in peanut butter; it puts a limit on how many are acceptable.
-Peanut butter is legally allowed to have up to one rodent hair in every 100 grams.
+The Food standards agency doesn’t ban rodent hairs in peanut butter; it puts a limit on how many are acceptable.
+Peanut butter is officially allowed to have up to one rodent hair in every 100 grams.

 2. Rotting fruit

 If you have any tinned mushrooms in your kitchen cupboard, you may well want to throw them out after you read this.
-Maggots in your mushrooms are apparently perfectly acceptable to the guys at the FDA.
-A large, 100g tin of mushrooms is legally allowed to contain up to 20 maggots.
+Maggots in your mushrooms are apparently perfectly acceptable to the guys at the Food standards agency.
+A large, 100g tin of mushrooms is officially allowed to contain up to 20 maggots.